discretize/discretize-guides/fractals/nightmare/index.md

 * Change to <Skill name="Legendary Renegade Stance"/>, this will grant you extra energy from the trait <Trait name="Charged Mists"/>.
 * Use <Skill name="Deep Freeze"/> and drop the <Skill name="Conjure Frost Bow"/>.
 * Immediately use <Skill name="Surgeofthemists"/> to finish of the defiance bar.
-* When you are through the hitbox weapon swap and use <Skill name="Precision Strike"/>.
+* When you are through the hitbox weapon swap and use <Skill name="ChillingIsolation"/>.
 * Share <Boon name="might"/> at the end of the phase with <Skill name="Heroic Command"/>.

 **1st Add**
 * Cast <Skill name="Icerazor’s Ire"/> on your designated add.
-* Use <Skill name="Shackling Wave"/> and <Skill name="Precision Strike"/> to finish off the add.
+* Use <Skill name="Shackling Wave"/> and <Skill name="ChillingIsolation"/> to finish off the add.
 * Cast <Skill name="Soulcleaves Summit"/> on Siax.
 * Use <Skill name="Deathstrike"/> to shadow step to Siax immediately.